Mukhamed Berkhamov: Background

 Berkhamov was born in the city of Baksan in the Kabardino-Balkarian Republic and is of Kabardian ethnicity, an eastern branch of the Circassian nation.
-He graduated from the Municipal State General Educational Institution Secondary General Educational School No. 4 of the Baksan Urban District (МКОУ СОШ №4 г.о. Баксан).
+He graduated from the Municipal State General Educational Institution Secondary General Educational School No. 4 of the Baksan Urban District (МКОУ СОШ No.4 г.о. Баксан).
 Subsequently, he pursued higher education at the Kabardino-Balkarian State Agrarian University.

 During his academic journey, Berkhamov concurrently mastered combat sambo and hand-to-hand combat, honing his skills both at School No. 4 and later at the Kabardino-Balkarian State Agrarian University.
 His dedication to martial arts began with boxing and Russian catch wrestling, which established the groundwork for his impending fruition in hand-to-hand combat.

 Berkhamov's prowess in martial arts soon became evident as he achieved numerous noted titles.
 He was crowned National Champion in Russian Catch Wrestling, Republican Champion in hand-to-hand combat, and North Caucasian Federal District Champion in hand-to-hand combat.
 His achievements extended to boxing, where he triumphed in republican boxing tournaments and secured victories in two all-Russian class "B" boxing tournaments.
 Additionally, Berkhamov holds the title of North Caucasian Federal District Champion in grappling.